 Rules for spousal support in Richland County

-the standard of living established while married;
+the standard of living established before a divorce;

-the tax consequences to each spouse;
+the tax consequences for each party;

-such other factors the court considers relevant.
+and any other factors the court may deem significant.

 Uncontested Richland County divorce with children